pedro-azevedo-ua/123951-thesis-diary/project-notebook-evolution.md

 - Finished user scenes;
 - Created 31 user stories with Acceptance Criteria in Jira to follow a ATDD (Functional Requirements)

+# Week 6: - 23 November - 5 December 2025

+- Created Non-Functional Requirements
+- Added to the FR the NFR related
+- Defined the technologies and tools
+- Design the architecture diagram
+- Wrote the methodology chapter

 Status:

 - Setup a context, stated a problem and a proposed solution with a concept of the project;